 Parenting is not a skill we are born with

-Several years ago, I heard a comment that really shifted my thinking—“Most of us act like we will suddenly and magically know how to be great parents the moment our children are born.
-Nothing could be further from the truth.”
+Several years ago, I heard a comment that really shifted my thinking—“Most of us act like we will suddenly and magically know how to be great parents the moment our children are born.”
+Nothing could be further from the truth.

-I hate to admit it, but realized I was one of those people.
+I hate to admit it, but I was one of those people.
 I thought someday I would just know how to be a good parent.

 Even though my doctorate was in Family Psychology, I still felt completely unprepared when I became a new dad.
-I had a few classes in child development, but then went another direction with my psychology career.

 I still remember leaving the hospital the day after my daughter was born.
 I was strapping a crying baby into a car seat like a total amateur thinking—are you sure you are just going to let me drive off with this kid?!